vinapse/vinapse-moodle-plugin/README.md

 ## Packaging

-Run `./build.sh` to create a ZIP file with the source code of this repository contained in a folder named `vinapse`.
+Run `./build.sh` to create two ZIP files for the two plugins.

 **NOTE:** the script creates the package starting from the `HEAD` of the current branch, i.e. the latest commit.